gautamgpt311/flight-delays-sql-analysis/README.md

    and tables
 2. Download the dataset from Kaggle and place in
    MySQL uploads folder
-3. Run the LOAD DATA INFILE command from table_creation.sql
+3. Run the LOAD DATA INFILE command from 00_sql_schema.sql
 4. Execute phases 1 through 5 in order